0leks/staging.curriculum/README.md

 # Oleks' fork of the League's curriculum website.

-This repo is used to validate changes to the curriculum website in as close of an environment as possible.
+This repo is used to validate changes to the curriculum website in as similar of an environment as possible.

 ## How to use this repo